-7 Rules For Baking The Perfect Cake (And What To Do When You Mess Up)
+7 Rules For Baking The Perfect Cake

 Spoon the flour into the measuring cup and level off evenly.
 Avoid dipping your measuring cup into the bag as this presses the flour into your cup and you’ll end up with too much flour.
 Measure cocoa powder the same way.
 To avoid over baking, there are three indicators that you should look for to determine if your cake is done: The cake should be slightly pulling away from the side of the pan, a cake tester inserted into the deepest part of the cake comes out clean, and the cake should spring back when gently pressed.

 Mixing is a tricky thing when it comes to cakes.
-You need to find the perfect speed, temperature and duration to form perfectly-sized little air cells to make the ideal texture.
+You need to find the perfect speed, temperature and duration to form perfectly-sized little air pockets to a soft crumb.
 Toughness in cakes is caused by over-mixing, or the wrong type of flour.

 Solution: Mix your cake according to the recipe.